U.S. allies had been pressuring Trump to stay the course on the 2015 deal.

 Why does Trump want to ditch the Iran deal?

 By all accounts, Iran has complied with the terms of the deal.
 U.S. officials have said so; European allies have agreed.
 The United Nations watchdog tasked with monitoring compliance has visited Iran several times and certified that the country is limiting its nuclear activities, per the terms of the deal.
-Last week, the U.S. defense secretary and the chairman of the Joint Chiefs of Staff expressed qualified support for the deal before Congress.

 But the president and his administration say Iran is not following the spirit of the accord, which they see as de facto noncompliance.
-Secretary of State Rex Tillerson and others have said that Iran has not positively contributed to regional and international peace and security, an “expectation” embedded in the deal's preamble.
-They noted that Iran still supports militant groups such as Hezbollah and Hamas and backs militias in Syria and Yemen.
+Administration officials have said Iran has not positively contributed to regional and international peace and security, an “expectation” embedded in the deal's preamble.
+They note that Iran still supports militant groups such as Hezbollah and Hamas, and backs militias in Syria and Yemen.
 Iran has also continued to test ballistic missiles, something that irks the United States, even though such tests do not constitute a violation of the agreement.

-What's Europe's position?
+What is Europe's position?

 More than any other issue that has threatened transatlantic cohesion this year, President Trump’s decision to decertify Iranian compliance with the nuclear deal could start a chain of events that would sharply divide the United States from its closest traditional allies in the world.
 “After the Paris climate decision,” in which Trump withdrew the United States from a widely supported, painfully negotiated accord, “this could push multilateralism to the breaking point,” said a senior official from one of the three European signatories to the Iran deal.